The North Carolina Foreclosure Prevention Fund

 - You occupy the home as your primary residence.

 - You have lost your job or experienced a reduction in income through no fault of your own, or are facing a temporary financial hardship such as a divorce, serious illness, or death of a co-signer and must find new employment.

-- Your job loss or temporary financial hardship occurred after January 1, 2008.
+- You lost your job or your temporary financial hardship occurred or you were honorably discharged from the military after January 1, 2008.

 - You mortgage payment history was good prior to your recent unemployment, income loss, or financial hardship.

 - You will be able to resume your mortgage payments after assistance ends.

 Additionally, your existing mortgage and the property securing the mortgage must meet the below criteria.